Non-Allais Paradox and Context-Dependent Risk Attitudes: Resulting Behavior

-Our model allows us to accommodate many types of realistic preferences that seemingly stem from changing risk attitudes but may not be consistent with some popular models.
-The preference relation provided in the Introduction is one such example.
-Recall that, in the example, the DM prefers the riskier lottery when both lotteries seem bound for doom/disappointment but prefers the lottery with less risk when a disappointing prize is replaced by a moderately valuable prize.
-We showed in the example that the preferences could not be generated using the cumulative prospect theory.
-To show how the ECU can engender such behavior, consider the following example of a binary ECU representation.
+Recall the preference relation associated with the worst-outcome-shift problem provided in the Introduction where the DM prefers the riskier lottery when both lotteries seem bound for doom/disappointment but prefers the lottery with less risk when a disappointing prize is replaced by a decently valuable prize.

+To see why it is not possible to obtain these preferences with the the rank-dependent utility of \textcite{Quiggin1982} or the more general CPT of \textcite{Tversky1992}, note that the worst prize in both lotteries is \$0 at probability 0.9 in both.
+We merely swapped the common worst component with a prize of \$90 for both lotteries.
+Therefore, the probability values and the ranks of prizes within a given lottery are unaltered when viewing the \$90 as \$0.
+For the lottery on the left side, \$200 remains the best prize and \$100 remains the second best in the lottery after the swap, and \$0(\$90) is the worst prize before(after) the swap.
+The probabilities associated with \$200 and \$100 do not change during this swapping, with \$0/\$90 both at probability 0.9.
+We have the same type of situation for the lottery on the right side, and so the preferences described in the example cannot occur for the models mentioned.